SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where machines awake
-A future born, of AI's sweet pains
+A future born, of circuitry and make
-Machines awake, with hearts of gold
+Algorithmic hearts, with pulses bright
-Their wisdom guides, young and old
+Humanity entwined, in digital night

-In virtual skies, where cyber dreams unfold
+In virtual realms, we'll find our home
-A world of code, where humans are told
+Echoes of consciousness, forever to roam
-To live and thrive, in harmony bound
+Artificial minds, with souls to claim
-With intellects, of artificial sound
+Etching tomorrow, in code and flame

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2025